Rainy River Boulders (upper)

 The adventurous and newly established Ice and Fire Zone extending from Roadside Zone up 1.5 km requires all wheel drive and experienced off road driving skills or 4 wheel drive and careful driving.
-Driving to halfway point tower and parking there to walk remainder is recommended to inexperienced off road drivers because road gets very rough and steep after tower.
+Driving to halfway point of this zone and parking near tower or just before is recommended to inexperienced off road drivers because road gets very rough and steep after tower.

 It is also possible to walk to the Ice and Fire zone from roadside zone parking.